polymonster/hotline/readme.md

 Currently Windows with Direct3D12 is the only supported platform, there are plans for macOS, Metal, Linux, Vulkan and more over time.

+For the time being it is recommended to use the repository from GitHub if you want to use the example `plugins` or standalone `examples`.
+If you just want to use the library then `crates.io` is suitable.
+There are some difficulties with publishing data and plugins which I hope to iron out in time.

 ## Building Data

 The [hotline-data](https://github.com/polymonster/hotline-data) repository is required but it is kept separate to keep the size of the main hotline repository down.
 When running `cargo build` the `hotline-data` repository will be cloned automatically for you.